 Success After Film School – Who wants to work with you?

 What.
-Not as much ?what you will be doing? but what will you be working on, as in genre.
-Let me just agree with your first thought and say ?yes, when getting started it probably wouldn't matter to you what the film was about (barring anything too explicit).
-So the question really is do you know enough about every genre to be successful / unembarrassing when working?
+Not as much what you will be doing, but what will you be working on, as in genre.
+Let me just agree with your first thought and say yes, when getting started it probably wouldn't matter to you what the film was about (barring anything too explicit).
+So the question really is do you know enough about every genre to be successful / assertive when working?
 You need to be able to branch out to as many types of films as possible and to do that you need to start studying all you can about every genre.

 Where.
 When it comes to the term breaking into the industry it could be easiest to see as that, something you literally are trying to crack.
 Then when looking for a "weak spot" you should know if there are several, not just one.
 The more you know about the many facets of filmmaking the more you should know about the jobs that go into them.
 The more you know about these jobs, the more you can research and prepare for them.
 The more you prepare the better equipped you would be to not only present yourself accordingly (interviews), but be able to step in to the job at a moments notice.
 A Jack of all trades.